 Fairly new at using conversion rate optimization (CRO) to boost your website sales or leads?
 Not really done much A/B testing?
 Not sure where to start?

 To help you get a great kick-start with your efforts, I have created a list of 12 simple A/B tests you should use to increase website sales or leads.
 They don’t require much website coding or development to get up and running, yet have high potential impact.
-All you need is a low cost A/B testing tool and to create 2-3 test variations to find which convert your visitors best and increase sales or leads the most.
+All you need is an A/B testing tool and to create 2-3 test variations to find which convert your visitors best into more sales or leads.

 - Emphasize your unique value prop in your homepage headline

 - Add some short powerful testimonials on your homepage